Substance Use

 Frequently Asked Questions

-These are frequently asked questions about oxycodone addiction.
+These are frequently asked questions about oxycodone addiction or opioid overdose.

 1. Does Insurance Cover Oxycodone Addiction Treatment?

 In many cases, insurance will cover some or all of the costs associated with oxycodone addiction treatment.
-It is important to speak with a representative from your insurance provider to determine what type of coverage you have.
+It is important to speak with a representative from your insurance provider to determine your coverage type.

 2. Are Medications Used in Oxycodone Treatment?